WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 This ensures that when we set the PORT config variable, Heroku will run on it instead of the 3000 port (Heroku automatically includes a port that's public-facing).

-* Your package.json file is **crucial** - when you deploy your application, Heroku will check the package.json file for all dependencies so whenever you install anything with npm make sure to use `--save`.
+* Your package.json file is **crucial** - when you deploy your application, Heroku will check the package.json file for all dependencies.
 You can always check your package.json to see if you are missing anything.

+* To migrate our live database we need a local version of `sequelize-cli` module in our package json.
+Add it by running `npm install sequelize-cli`

 * Before you create your app in Heroku, be sure your project is being tracked via a git repository.

-* Create a Heroku app via the command line
+* Create a Heroku app via the command line (or, if you prefer you can use the GUI to create it and follow its directions to connect it to your git repo)

 ```
 heroku apps:create sitename
 ```

-Where `sitename` is the name of your app.
+In this case, `sitename` is the name of your app.
 This will create a url like: `http://sitename.herokuapp.com` - you'll find that you have to come up with a completely unique name.

 * Commit and push all your data at this point (`git push`).